Gary Moeller: Back to Michigan

+Head coach

 After three seasons as offensive coordinator, Moeller was named Schembechler's successor as Michigan head coach in 1990.
 In his first season as head, Moeller helped the team compile a 8–3 regular season record to win the conference title.
 The Wolverines were invited to the Gator Bowl, where they won 35–3 over the Ole Miss Rebels.
 Michigan improved to 10–2 in 1991 and repeated as conference champions, but lost 14–34 in the Rose Bowl to Washington.
 That year, he helped Desmond Howard win the Heisman Trophy and Erick Anderson win the Dick Butkus Award.
 In 1992, Moeller led the Wolverines to an undefeated 9–0–3 record, a conference championship, and a Rose Bowl win over Washington 38–31, finishing fifth in the national rankings.
-Michigan compiled an 8–4 record in 1993, placing 21st in the national rankings, and another 8–4 record in 1995.
+Michigan compiled an 8–4 record in 1993, placing 21st in the national rankings, and another 8–4 record in 1994.

 Moeller resigned in May 1995 after tapes were released of his alleged drunken outburst following an arrest on a charge of disorderly conduct at the now-defunct Excalibur restaurant in Southfield, Michigan, on April 28.
+It subsequently emerged that he had been fired, but was allowed to save face publicly by resigning.
 He was succeeded by Lloyd Carr, who had assisted him at both Illinois and Michigan.
 Both Moeller and Carr served under Schembechler from 1980 to 1989.